 The cookie, crafted from a combination of system time retrieved using GetSystemTimeAsFileTime, process and thread IDs acquired via GetCurrentProcessId and GetCurrentThreadId, and performance counter readings obtained using QueryPerformanceCounter, acts as a fingerprint for the malware’s code.
 By incorporating these system values, the security cookie becomes highly unique to each infection.

-The malware then focuses on obtaining its operational directives by downloading a configuration file through the sub_401310.
 It begins by dynamically resolving the base address of the “KERNEL32.DLL” module.
 This is achieved by traversing the Process Environment Block (PEB), a system structure containing information about loaded modules, and locating the entry for “KERNEL32.DLL.”

 This approach avoids using the standard GetModuleHandle function, which could be easily hooked by security products, making the malware’s actions more difficult to trace.